A few words to songwriting beginners

 Where can I find a writing partner?

 Funny you should bring this up.
 Musicians are everywhere.
 Good composers are harder to find, as many are holed up in their bedrooms composing (as opposed to gigging).
-So post announcements on bulletin boards in music and/or computer shops.
+So post announcements on bulletin boards and/or music shops.
 Run an ad in a local paper.
-Ask friends.
+Ask friends, in fact ask everyone you meet.
 Find a singer with a contract.
+Hang out at local gigs and check who does what.
+These days, the great place to find music producers/composers is on SoundCloud.
+Check the genre you can write in, check the most interesting profiles and contact them.
+There are also a good number of subreddits such as Roast my Track.
+I mention it as producers and composers meet there to debate their latest productions.
+So you get to meet them, and also hear what other people think about them!

-I have a song that Beyoncé/Robbie Williams/Madonna would love – a guaranteed hit.
+I have a song that Beyoncé/Robbie Williams/Lady Gaga would love – a guaranteed hit.
 How do I send it to them?

 It’s very hard work.
 That’s what publishers are supposed to do.
-First, does your favourite artist actually sing other people’s stuff?
+First, find out if your favourite artist actually sing other people’s stuff?
 No?
-Find another object of devotion.
+Then find another object of devotion.
 You don’t know?
 Then read the credits on their latest album.

 Geez, what else should I know?